 Transfer to the PhD Program

 A student enrolled in the Master's degree program in Mathematics who wishes to be admitted to the PhD program in Mathematics should direct his or her request to the School's Director of Graduate Studies.
 Such a request should be accompanied by: (1) three letters of recommendation, two of which are from people in mathematics; (2) a statement of purpose; (3) most recent copies of transcripts.
-Students who have not passed at least one part of the written comprehensive exam are discouraged from requesting upgrade to the PhD level.
+Students who have not passed both the Algebra and Analysis written comprehensive exams are discouraged from requesting upgrade to the PhD level.

 Graduation Forms and Procedures

 In the semester prior to the semester in which they intend to graduate, MS-Math and MS-Stat students should fill out the Program of Study Form and give it to Chris Jankowski to ensure that they have all the necessary courses to graduate on time.
 MS-CSE students should see the bottom of the MS-CSE Page for their relevant form and procedure.
 PhD students who intend to collect an MS degree along the way, also need to fill out the Change of Level Form to add the MS degree.
 Finally, students should petition to graduate by filling out the Online Application for Graduation (make sure that the "Graduate" tab is selected on the top of this page).
 The deadline for petitioning to graduate in a given semester is usually at the beginning of that semester (see the GT Calendar for the precise date).
 In general students need to be registered for the semester in which they wish to graduate; however, if they have already satisfied all degree requirements, then they may be exempted from registration by filing out the Enrollment Waiver Form.